ampanisales/cs336-final_project/README.md

 -  A tool called mitmproxy will be used to perform the actual man-in-the-middle attack. mitmproxy is a powerful tool that can capture and display all HTTP traffic when performing a MITM attack.

-- The first step is to insert the Pi between the victim computer and the rest of the internet.
+- The first step is to insert the Pi between the victim's computer and the rest of the internet.
 To do this, it is necessary to know the victim’s IP address on the network and the IP address of the default gateway it uses to talk to the rest of the world (this is usually the local router).
 After getting these addresses, a technique called ARP spoofing will be used to fool the victim into thinking that the Pi actually holds the IP address of the gateway.
 Likewise the gateway will be fooled into thinking the Pi holds the IP address of the victim.
 In this manner the Pi can insert itself between the victim and the gateway and intercept and modify all traffic.
    - ARP is the protocol used to resolve MAC addresses (the unique physical address every Ethernet controller has) to logical IP addresses.
    - The Pi will be sending fraudulent ARP responses to make the victims think the Pi has IP addresses it really does not.